linode/docs/docs/development/javascript/how-to-build-and-use-vuejs-components/index.md

 Let's break down the updated parts of the file:

-- The parent app's data is set on lines 28-33.
+- The parent app's data is set on lines 29-34.
 The app now keeps track of an object called `parentHeader`.

 - The data from this object is rendered on line 4.

-- On lines 12, we've added another prop to the component, called `parent`.
+- On line 13, we've added another prop to the component, called `parent`.

-- On lines 5-7, the value for this prop is assigned with the `v-bind:parent` attribute.
+- On lines 6-8, the value for this prop is assigned with the `v-bind:parent` attribute.
 By using the [`v-bind` syntax](https://vuejs.org/v2/api/#v-bind), you’re telling VueJS to bind the `parent` attribute of the component to whichever data property you supply, in this case the `parentHeader` object.

-- On lines 20 and 22, the on-click actions for each button will increment or decrement the `globalCount` property of the `parent` prop, which corresponds to the `globalCount` property of the `parentHeader` object in your app's data.
+- On lines 21 and 23, the on-click actions for each button will increment or decrement the `globalCount` property of the `parent` prop, which corresponds to the `globalCount` property of the `parentHeader` object in your app's data.

 - Because props are reactive, changing this data from the component will cascade the changes back to the parent, and to all other components that reference it.